redtexts/texts/negation_1973_lip.md

 title: LIP and the Self-Managed Counter-Revolution
 author: Négation
 date: 1973
-description: A critical assessment of workers' self-management at the LIP factory in France.
+description: "A critical assessment of workers' self-management at the LIP factory in France.
 This Negation is not related to the US group with the same name.
 French original at <http://archivesautonomies.org/IMG/pdf/gauchecommuniste/gauchescommunistes-ap1952/negation/negation-n03.pdf>.
-From <https://www.oocities.org/~johngray/lip.htm>.
+From <https://www.oocities.org/~johngray/lip.htm>."
 ...

 ## Publication notes